A river in Maryland which joins the Chesapeake Bay at Annapolis.

 Severn was recommissioned on 29 December 1950 and, although assigned to Service Force, Atlantic, was initially employed in transpacific service.
 By April 1951, when she transited the Panama Canal to take up duties with the Atlantic Fleet, she had completed two runs to Japan.

 Homeported at Newport, Severn operated along the east coast and in the Puerto Rican area into the fall and, in November, was deployed, for the first time, to the Mediterranean for duty with the 6th Fleet.
 In March 1952, she returned to Newport.
 During the summer, she participated in midshipman cruise "Baker;" and, in the fall, after availability and independent ship exercises, resumed participation in scheduled operations in the western Atlantic and Caribbean.

-Severn returned to Newport, R.I., from her last Mediterranean deployment on 10 June 1971.
-She spent the next 18 months engaged in operations and exercises out of Newport.
-During the first six months of 1973, Severn was at Newport preparing for decommissioning.
-On 1 July 1973, she was decommissioned and towed to the Inactive Ship Maintenance Facility at Philadelphia, Pa.
-Exactly one year later, her name was struck from the Navy list, and her hulk was turned over to the Maritime Commission for disposal.
+Severn returned to Newport, R.I., from her last Mediterranean deployment on 26 August 1973.
+On 1 July 1974, she was decommissioned and towed to the Inactive Ship Maintenance Facility at Philadelphia, Pa.
+The service subsequently turned her hulk over to the Maritime Commission for disposal.

 Severn earned two battle stars during World War II.